thekaigonzalez/RCP/README.md

-Credits:

-Developers: KaiF#4397, Roe#9788

-the txt files are just so you can look at the code of it lol the exe file is the finished version

 delete this file after reading

 # FAQ *(people will ask this i know it but its not frequently asked yet)*